 - dental and oral health care methods, materials and medicines

-- hygiene and sterilisation procedures, and first aid.
+- hygiene and sterilisation procedures

 - usually work regular business hours, but may be required to do some evening and weekend work

 - work in offices and surgeries in places such as private practices, hospitals and community health centres.